Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 Vemik shook his head. [“Knowing but not having the way to *do* something with the knowing is the curse,”] he said.

-He looked up at the sound of a bullroarer---a *singing-stone* as the Ten’Gewek called them---thrumming from somewhere among the trees to the north.
+He looked up at the sound of a bullroarer - a *singing-stone* as the Ten’Gewek called them - thrumming from somewhere among the trees to the north.
 A minute or so later, Yan crashed back into their midst.

 There wasn’t any other word for it, because he had the rear ends of two *huge* Werne over his shoulders, while two other men bore up a front end apiece.
 Julian was suddenly very glad he hadn’t been around to be dragged out on *that* hunt.